vcmi/VCMI.eu/content/faq.md

 * Again, what is VCMI?

 > In simple words: Remake of Heroes of Might and Magic 3.
-We use original Heroes 3 graphic, sound and text assets o create a new game that is supposed to work 100% same as H3.
+We use original Heroes 3 graphic, sound and text assets to create a new game that is supposed to work 100% same as H3.
 Everything in VCMI is made from scratch - loading game files, drawing graphics, AI, game mechanics etc. We have a plan to support popular features from HotA, WoG and HD mod as well as some brand-new features, but there are many other areas that need our attention as well.

 * What is the purpose of VCMI?
 Why to play or develop it if Heroes 3 is already there?